 If some people don't like you it's a good thing.
 You can't be for everyone.
 Find your people, work out what they want or need, and then only talk to them.
 Forget everyone else.
 You will be a more powerful brand with the love of a few than you will be with the mild indifference of everyone. -- Ruth Chadwick, Freelance Brand Strategist

 When it comes to brand management, there’s always room to think outside the square and we hope you’ve enjoyed some fresh branding tips from our expert brand managers.
-At Latana, we look forward to hearing about how you’ve applied these branding tips within your own teams and across your own company brand.
-For more branding tips, check out our articles on building a trusted brand and improving brand awareness.
+For more branding tips, check out these articles on building a trusted brand and improving brand awareness.